devigned/azure-content/articles/virtual-machines-docker-with-xplat-cli.md

 ## <a id='How to use the Docker VM Extension with Azure'>How to use the Docker VM Extension with Azure</a>
-To use the Docker VM extension with Azure, you must install a version of the [Azure Command-Line Interface](https://github.com/Azure/azure-sdk-tools-xplat) (called the **Azure CLI** in this topic) higher than 0.8.6 (as of this writing the current version is 0.8.10).
+To use the Docker VM extension with Azure, you must install a version of the [Azure Command-Line Interface](https://github.com/Azure/azure-sdk-tools-xplat) (Azure CLI) higher than 0.8.6 (as of this writing the current version is 0.8.10).
 You can install the Azure CLI on Mac, Linux, and Windows.

 > [AZURE.NOTE] Although you can install the Azure CLI on Microsoft Windows, Docker was built with kernel dependencies specific to Linux.
 Therefore, to use Windows as a Docker client you must host a full Linux distribution as a virtual machine inside Hyper-V or another hypervisor.
 Once you have done that, you can use the Azure CLI and the Docker commands in this document and those of Docker.
 Docker itself has a setup program for Windows, [Boot2Docker](https://docs.docker.com/installation/windows/), which you can also use to automate this same setup.